 Doing the things that you love is usually the first thing you drop when you’re under pressure.
 When you do that you’re telling yourself that you aren’t as important to yourself as other people, and other things.

-6. Accept what is Showing up
+6. Accept what Shows up

 7. Glance in your Rear Vision Mirror Every Now and Then